light-and-ray/sd-webui-yandere-inpaint-masked-content/Readme.md

 - use small brush size, in other way the model will generate white areas

 It works good for removing small objects/watermarks in anime arts.
 But for big areas and for photos [lama cleaner](https://github.com/light-and-ray/sd-webui-lama-cleaner-masked-content) is better

+If you install [lama cleaner](https://github.com/light-and-ray/sd-webui-lama-cleaner-masked-content), "Yandere Inpaint" will appear as model in extras tab